ericelliott/credential/README.md

 ### Brute force

+Rainbow tables get all the blogger attention, but Moore's Law is alive and well, and brute force has become a very real threat.
+Attackers are employing GPUs, super computing clusters that cost less than $2,000, and JavaScript botnets comprised of tens of thousands of browsers visiting infected websites.

 A brute force attack will attempt to crack a password by attempting a match using every possible character combination.
+A simple single-iteration hash can be tested at the rate of millions of hashes per second on modern systems.

 One way to thwart brute force attacks is to programatically lock a user's account after a handful of failed login attempts.
 However, that strategy won't protect passwords if an attacker gains access to the password database.

 Key stretching can make brute force attacks impractical by increasing the time it takes to hash the password.
 This can be done by applying the hash function in a loop.
 The delay will be relatively unnoticed by a user trying to sign in, but will significantly hamper an attacker attempting to discover a password through brute force.

+For example, I discovered 100 hashes in less than 1ms using a simple MD5 algorithm, and then tried the same thing with Node's built-in `crypto.pbkdf2()` function (HMAC-SHA1) set to 80,000 iterations.
+PBKDF2 took 15.4ms.
+To a user performing a single login attempt per response, the slow down is barely noticed, but it makes brute force impractical.

 ### Variable vs constant time equality

 If it takes your service longer to say no to a slightly wrong password than a mostly wrong password, attackers can use that data to guess the password, similar to how you guess a word playing hangman.
-No, random time delays and network timing jitter don't help:
+You might think that random time delays and network timing jitter would sufficiently mask those timing differences, but it turns out an attacker just needs to take more timing samples to filter out the noise and obtain statistically relevant timing data:

 From Crosby et al. "Opportunities And Limits Of Remote Timing Attacks":